 Likely backup(s):Nelson Cruz, Mariners

-Ortiz is the overwhelming fan choice here, and for good reason: He's having his best-ever year in what's expected to be his final season before retirement.
-All three of the other names listed here have strong cases, yet there's very little chance more than one makes it as the backup, meaning that very impressive seasons by Martinez and Encarnacion are likely to go unrewarded.
+Ortiz is the overwhelming fan choice here, and for good reason: He's having his best year in what's expected to be his final season before retirement.
+All three of the other names listed here have strong cases, yet there's very little chance more than one makes it as the backup, meaning that impressive seasons by Martinez and Encarnacion are likely to go unrewarded.

-Projected choices: Chris Sale, White Sox; Steven Wright, Red Sox; Chris Tillman, Orioles; Danny Salazar, Orioles; Cole Hamels, Rangers; Marco Estrada, Blue Jays; Andrew Miller, Yankees; Dellin Betances, Yankees; Aroldis Chapman, Yankees; Wade Davis, Royals; Kelvin Herrera, Royals; Zach Britton, Orioles; Craig Kimbrel, Red Sox
+Projected choices: Chris Sale, White Sox; Steven Wright, Red Sox; Chris Tillman, Orioles; Danny Salazar, Indians; Cole Hamels, Rangers; Marco Estrada, Blue Jays; Andrew Miller, Yankees; Dellin Betances, Yankees; Aroldis Chapman, Yankees; Wade Davis, Royals; Kelvin Herrera, Royals; Zach Britton, Orioles; Craig Kimbrel, Red Sox

 Don't forget about:Jose Quintana, White Sox; Aaron Sanchez, Blue Jays; CC Sabathia, Yankees; Masahiro Tanaka, Yankees; Corey Kluber, Indians; Colome, Rays; Will Harris, Astros; Brad Brach, Orioles; Roberto Osuna, Blue Jays